 AJ Lucas has investments in the exploration and commercialisation of shale gas in the UK through licence equity interests and a stake in Cuadrilla.
-AJL also has two Australia-based operating business units: Drilling Services (LDS) and Engineering & Construction (LEC).
+It also has an Australia-based operating business unit: Lucas Drilling Services (LDS).

 AJ Lucas has investments in the exploration and commercialisation of shale gas in the UK through licence equity interests and a stake in Cuadrilla.
 Central government supports the exploitation of shale gas resource in order to increase domestic energy security and to support intermittent renewable energy sources.